Perrinia angulifera

-Perrinia angulifera is a species of sea snail, a marine gastropod mollusk in the family Chilodontidae.
+Perrinia angulifera is a species of sea snail, a marine gastropod mollusc in the family Chilodontaidae.

 Description

 The size of the shell varies between 5 mm and 26 mm.
 The imperforate shell has an elevated-conoidal shape.
 The nearly plane whorls are imbricated and angulated below.
 They are longitudinally nodose-costate, and ornamented with transverse girdles of subdistant tubercles.
 The interstices are channelled.
 The body whorl is subangulate.
 The columella is straight and short.
 It terminates in a small tooth.
 The outer lip is subduplicate and sulcate inside.

 Distribution

 This marine species occurs in the Philippines and the Gulf of Oman.